-My Citizens, in a little bit more than 2 weeks, the Chinese New Year of the Earth Pig will be upon us!
+Citizens!
+In just more than 2 weeks, the Chinese New Year of the Earth Pig will at last be upon us!

 As noted on vietworldkitchen.com:

 Have you ever wondered how pot stickers got their name?
 Most of us know them as a dumpling that’s panfried in a skillet, not a pot.
 For years I thought about why the heck the dumplings are called pot stickers.

 My Chinese language is passable in a charming pinch but doesn’t come to me in a flash.
 It took me a while before I realized that the dumpling’s Chinese name, guotie literally means “wok stick.”